-Yes, if you are wishing to escape the harsh winters of your own country, PV is ideal in this respect.
+Yes, if you wish to escape the harsh winters of your own country, PV is ideal in this respect.

 This location offers breathtaking vistas of world-class Pacific Ocean beaches and dramatic mountains.

 There is an endless coastline with many inlets of beaches and boardwalks, which make this destination ideal if you enjoy the beach combined with walking and dramatic views.

 There are plenty of options to follow your hobbies, such as surfing, boating, yachting, golfing, and hiking.
 There is a large marina and golf course in Marina Vallarta.

 You will find modern shopping malls such as Galeria and La Isla, and small shops and local markets.
 The same can be said for commercial restaurants and small family-run restaurants.

 The city offers a contrast between the traditional atmosphere and the most modern amenities.

 Claim to fame